-SECTION 7.0 | UTILITY SERVICING POLICIES

-- 7.1 All utility servicing must comply with the Town of Okotoks General Design & Construction Specifications, at the discretion of the approving authority. - 7.2 Off-site levies will be required in accordance with the Municipal Government Act and the Town's Off-site Levy Bylaw - 7.3 All infrastructure constructed or installed by the developer that benefit lands beyond the plan area will be subject to appropriate cost sharing arrangements. - 7.4 Electrical and gas servicing should be provided to all residential and commercial lots within Ridgemont. - 7.5 The location of water, sanitary, and storm mains servicing the park fronting homes may vary at the time of detailed design from the alignments illustrated in Figures 37, 38 & 39.
+SECTION 7.0 UTILITY SERVICING POLICIES 7.1 All utility servicing must comply with the Town of Okotoks General Design & Construction Specifications, at the discretion of the approving authority.
+7.2 Off-site levies will be required in accordance with the Municipal Government Act and the Town's Off-site Levy Bylaw 7.3 All infrastructure constructed or installed by the developer that benefit lands beyond the plan area will be subject to appropriate cost sharing arrangements.
+7.4 Electrical and gas servicing should be provided to all residential and commercial lots within Ridgemont.
+Water Servicing 7.5 The detailed design for the Ridgemont water distribution system will be completed in accordance with the current Town of Okotoks General Design and Construction Specifications, and all applicable provincial guidelines.
+7.6 Water servicing within the Ridgemont development will adhere to the Okotoks Water Allocation Policy, as amended, to ensure there is availability of water capacity to support land use amendments or subdivisions within the proposed plan area.
+7.7 The detailed design will take into account the requirements for fire suppression and access requirements for emergency vehicles.